Tomb of Dante: Burial

-Dante spent his final years in Ravenna and died there in 1321.
+Dante spent his final years in exile in Ravenna and died there in 1321.
 The day after his death his funeral was held in the cloister of the basilica, then a Franciscan monastery, the Church of San Pier Maggiore, later called Basilica di San Francesco.
 He was then buried outside the cloister by the roadside in an ancient Roman sarcophagus, in which he still rests.

 Bernardo Canaccio wrote a poetic Latin epitaph in 1366, which was inscribed on its lid:

 The sarcophagus was moved to the west side of the cloister by Bernardo Bembo, Venetian podestà of Ravenna, at the end of the 15th century.

 A few years later Dante's hometown of Florence began making requests to have his remains returned.
 This had the support of two Medici popes, Pope Leo X and Pope Clement VII.
 The first request was supported by Michelangelo and in 1519 Leo granted Florence permission to move the sarcophagus there, but the Franciscans had enough time to make a hole in the wall and secretly move Dante's bones there.
 A Tuscan delegation duly arrived but found the sarcophagus empty.
 It was moved into the cloister and kept under guard.